mit-ll-ai-technology/maite/README.md

 *Support for rigorous software testing*

-The `testing` subpackage is designed to help developers create a rigorous automated test suite for their JATIC project.
+The `testing` subpackage is designed to help developers create a rigorous automated test suite for their project.
 These include:

 - Pytest fixtures for initializing test functions with common models, datasets, and other inputs that are useful for testing machine learning code.
 - Functions running static type checking tests using [pyright](https://github.com/microsoft/pyright) in a pytest test suite, including scans of both source code and example documentation code blocks.
-- [Hypothesis strategies](https://hypothesis.readthedocs.io/en/latest/) for driving property-based tests of interfaces that leverage JATIC protocols.
+- [Hypothesis strategies](https://hypothesis.readthedocs.io/en/latest/) for driving property-based tests of interfaces that leverage MAITE protocols.

 ### Pyright Static Type Checking in Code